If aerobic exercise is to be beneficial to the body-mind-soul, the no pain, no gain mantra must be discarded!

-'Aerobic exercise: a series of strenuous exercises, which help convert fats, sugars, and starches into aches, pains, and cramps.' ~ Author Unknown
+'Aerobic exercises: a series of strenuous exercises, which help convert fats, sugars, and starches into aches, pains, and cramps.' ~ Author Unknown

 A lot of you use aerobic exercises as a way to lose weight or to control your weight.
 Most healthy weight loss plans have some form of aerobics exercise included in their plan.

 The problem with using aerobic exercise and other forms of exercise to lose weight is that studies show that you grossly overestimate the amount of calories you think you burn during exercise.